keymanapp/help.keyman.com/developer/keyboards/standard/index.md

     1.  <kbd>a</kbd>+<kbd>\`</kbd>=<kbd>à</kbd>
     2.  <kbd>\`</kbd>+<kbd>a</kbd>=<kbd>à</kbd>

-    Whether these patterns arise from user preference or from occasional accidentally-reordered keystrokes, supporting both can simplify the typing experience for users.
+    Whether these patterns arise from user preference or from occasional accidentally-reordered keystrokes, supporting both can simplify the typing experience.

--   **If a typing mistake happens, is there a automatic way to correct it?**
+-   **If a typing mistake happens, is there an automatic way to correct it?**

     Similarly, some languages support different inputs for one word.
 It's possible to add rules to automate correcting these patterns to result in a single, correctly-encoded form of the word regardless of the way it is typed.
 For example: